Webklex/tbm/README.md

 ## Usage
 In order to fetch your bookmarks, you'll have to supply an active access token with a matching cookie.
 You can get both by the following steps:
-1. Login to twitter.com and go to https://twitter.com/i/bookmarks
+1. Login to twitter.com and press `f12`, switch to the `Network` tab
-2. Press `f12`, switch to the `Network` tab and look for a request named `Bookmarks?variables=%7B%22count%22%3A20..`
+2. Go to https://twitter.com/i/bookmarks and look for a request named `Bookmarks?variables=%7B%22count%22%3A20..` inside your open network tab
-3. Switch to the `Headers` tab if it isn't selected and scroll down to `Request Headers`
+3. Click on the request and switch to the `Headers` tab if it isn't selected and scroll down to `Request Headers`
 4. Copy the line starting with `cookie: ` and `authorization: Bearer `.
-Make sure to enclose the entire cookie string in quotes (```"```).
-Escape possible quotes on key:values pairs inside the cookie as ```\"```.
+Make sure to enclose the entire cookie string in quotes (`"`).
+Escape possible quotes on key:values pairs inside the cookie as `\"`.
-5. Check if the `section` has changed (part of the url in front of `Bookmarks?variables=%7B%22count%22%3A20..`), if so copy it as well
+5. (optional - might not be necessary) Check if the `section` has changed (part of the url in front of `Bookmarks?variables=%7B%22count%22%3A20..`), if so copy it as well
-6. (optional) To retrieve a valid `section` to remove a bookmark, keep the network tab open and remove a dummy bookmark.
+6. (optional - might not be necessary) To retrieve a valid `section` to remove a bookmark, keep the network tab open and remove a dummy bookmark.
 Look for a `DeleteBookmark` request and copy its `section` part to `sections.remove` or use it as `-remove-section` argument value.

 ```bash
   -config string